wubin28/quick-rust-with-ai/README.md

 ### 4. How can I contribute to this book?

-We welcome all contributions!
-If you find errors, have ideas for improvements, or want to add new content, please submit a PR or open an issue on our GitHub repository.
-Your feedback is invaluable in making this book better for all Rust beginners.
-If your contribution significantly impacts the book, I'll personally acknowledge you in the acknowledgments section.
+We welcome contributions of all kinds!
+If you spot errors, have ideas for improvements, or want to add content, please join our discussions, submit pull requests, or open issues on the GitHub repository.
+Your feedback will help improve this book for all Rust beginners.
+If your contribution makes a significant impact, I'll acknowledge you personally in the book's acknowledgments section.

 ### 5. Why is this a "No-Frills Edition"?